-Our mission is to protect public health and the environment through the collection and treatment of wastewater, and to recover valuable resources such as nutrients, energy, and of course, water.
+Our mission is to protect public health and the environment through the collection and treatment of wastewater and to recover valuable resources such as nutrients, energy, and of course, water.
 Our purification efforts involve treating wastewater to beyond mandated levels of cleanliness before releasing the purified water that is not recycled for landscaping to the ocean.
-We focus on finding the most innovative and safest ways to do this in the most cost-effective manner.
+We focus on finding the most innovative and safest ways to do this in a reasonably-priced manner.

 We use three treatment processes: physical, biological, and chemical to achieve the mission.
 Each step below reflects one or more of these treatment types.

 The wastewater treatment process begins with two micro-screen units that remove large and small inorganic objects including so-called "flushable" wipes, plastics, wood, and more.
 Then two grit chambers with coarse air bubble diffusers thin the water out, allowing small heavy inorganics such as coffee grounds, eggshells, and rocks to drop out and be removed.
 The wipes often have to be removed by hand as they can severely damage the equipment.
 Wipes and other inorganic material collect in a dumpster before transport to a landfill.

 The primary treatment process is a physical process utilizing gravity to remove about 69% of the organic solids from the wastewater.

 Our primary treatment process consists of the screened sedimentation tanks where solids that settle to the bottom, known as sludge, or float to the top, known as scum, are collected and removed from the water.